 Despite the fact that it’s a Ford car, Allen and the team at ‘Home Improvement’ put a Chevy 350 engine in it instead.
 The Ford vs. Chevy rivalry aside, it was a powerful engine that fit the needs of the car.
 The Chevy 350 was a 5.7-liter V8 engine.

-It’s not known which variant of the Chevy 350 that Allen and the Home Improvement team used, so the exact horsepower that it gets is unknown.
+It’s not known which variant of the Chevy 350 Allen and the Home Improvement team used, so the exact horsepower that it gets is unknown.
 The Chevy 350 could get anywhere between 145-hp to 350-hp.

 Other cool cars in Tim Allen’s collection